rtts/lego/_mocs/pullback.md

   - ldcad.png
 ---

-# Pullback Motorcycle
+# Pullback

-All-black motorcycle with a 2-speed gearbox powered by two Lego pullback motors in a V-twin configuration.
+Elegant, minimalist and all-black motorcycle that does actual burnouts!